reidlabwastaken/gdps-server/readme.md

 ## todo

 - swap to chrono instead of `(TO_CHAR(CURRENT_TIMESTAMP, 'YYYY-MM-DD HH24:MI:SS.MS'))` (thats REALLY ugly!!)
-- patch `upload_level` and `download_level` to use friends only unlisted we get social shit (friends only stuff)
+- 2.2 friends only unlisted
-- in our level parsing, check for dual portals rather than just starting dual
-- instead of panicking for a lot of things return -1
-- <small>green name users...</small>
-- add more old endpoints
+- add more old endpoints + better support for older versions
+- add dailies, events, weekly
+- add defaults to more parameters
-- better support for older versions
+- better way for checking if song is custom (currently `id > 50`)
+- sqlite would make sense for this
+- unscuff difficulties
+- moderation utilities